CITIA: Predictably Irrational by Dan Ariely

 Citia apps are built for high-velocity reading and high-quality comprehension — they’re tuned for modern media consumers.
 If your reading habits move faster than your books, you’ll love Citia.

-*Optimized for iPad 2 and later*
+*Optimized for iPhone 4S/5 and iPad 2 and later*

 ABOUT “PREDICTABLY IRRATIONAL”: